 As is obvious, it is a logistical challenge, particularly since they don’t want one department aware of the activities of another, or even the people in a department to know much about the others in the same department.
 It isn’t a corporation, they don’t have meetings or offices.
 Personnel work from home through encrypted servers.
 The Society pays everyone in cash, bitcoins if they prefer.

-Most of Surveillance and Minders are retired folks, people who can stroll the streets observing without any need to explain why they are wandering around or in any particular neighborhood.
+Most Surveillance personnel are retired folks, people who can stroll the streets observing without any need to explain why they are wandering around or in any particular neighborhood.
 They’re seniors, out for a healthy walk, it’s America, seniors are invisible, nobody pays then any attention.
-Watchers are frequently retired military or police, they sometimes have to deal more directly with people, convince them they don’t want to take this road, or go down that drive, or that Mr. X isn’t home.
+Minders are frequently retired military or police, they sometimes have to deal more directly with people, convince them they don’t want to take this road, or go down that drive, or that Mr. X isn’t home.

 Extraction relocates the innocents.
 We cross paths with Extraction occasionally, they show up to remove innocents and we often have to remain until they appear.